 UMD: A Globally Connected University

-UMD-Winter: Australia: Global Leadership & International Business in Engineering and Technology (ENES/HONR)
+UMD-Winter: Australia: Global Perspectives of International Business in Engineering & Technology (ENES/HONR)

-The duration of the three-week course will be spent in Sydney.
-The goal of this program is to provide you with an understanding of cultural aspects pertaining to global business and global leadership skills, thereby increasing your awareness of the cultural factors that motivate decisions and behavior in the business world.
-You will gain an understanding of how the business cultures in the rest of the world diverge from the American, and develop the cultural understanding, global leadership, attitudes, and communication skills needed to function appropriately within an increasingly global and multicultural working environment.
+The duration of the course will be spent in Sydney.
+The goal of this program is to provide you with an understanding of cultural aspects pertaining to global business, thereby increasing your awareness of the cultural factors that motivate decisions and behavior in the business world.
+You will gain an understanding of how the business cultures in the rest of the world diverge from the American, and develop the cultural understanding, attitudes, communication skills, and global perspectives of engineering and technology needed to function appropriately within an increasingly global and multicultural working environment.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

 UMD and non-UMD sophomores, juniors and seniors are eligible to apply.

 Engineering students and students completing the Minors in International Engineering, Engineering Leadership Development, International Development and Conflict Management, Global Terrorism, and Global Poverty will receive priority consideration for admission to the course.
 Other majors are highly encouraged to apply as the course is open to all students of all majors.

 After you commit to the program, Education Abroad will enroll you in one of the following three (3) credit UMD courses:

 - ENES472: International Business Cultures in Engineering & Technology